SOBotics/SOCVFinder/quickGuide.md

  - **`f <wl>`**: Indicate as false positive (if wl is added question is white listed, hence it will not be showed in batches anymore) and if possible edit message.

+###List available tags for opt-in
+In certain rooms only specific tags can be allowed, this command lists available tags for opt-in.

+    @Queen list tags

 ##Whitelist